 The Mechanism

-Composition block is often a skill gap masquerading as a psychological problem.
-We may have plenty of motivation and low perfectionism, but genuinely lack the compositional strategies needed for the specific task.[14]
+Composition block is often a skill gap that looks like a mental problem.
+We may have strong drive and low perfectionism.
+We just lack the craft tools the task demands.[14]

 Research Insight

-Composition block responds to instruction and modeling, not motivational interventions.
-Learning the specific strategies for the writing task at hand often resolves the block quickly.[15]
+Composition block responds to teaching and models, not pep talks.
+Learning the right moves for the task at hand often clears the block fast.[15]

 Why Blocks Happen: The Neuroscience

-Writing demands more simultaneous cognitive processes than almost any other everyday task.
-Understanding this helps explain why blocks occur and why generic productivity advice often fails.
+Writing calls for more brain tasks at once than almost any other daily act.
+This helps explain why blocks occur.
+It also shows why generic advice often fails.

 The Working Memory Bottleneck